* DATA STRUCTURE APTITUDE *

 Backtracking

-17. In an AVL tree, at what condition the balancing is
+17. In an AVL tree, at what condition

 to be done?